 Are you planning to visit Neuschwanstein Castle soon?
 Let’s start with the first point: how to get there!
 The castle is really close to Munich and to the Austrian border so luckily you have many options to choose from.
 The easiest way to reach this fairytale place is from Munich, so I put together a list about all the possible ways to get to Neuschwanstein Castle from Munich.
 Read along to find out which option is the best for you!

-If you are looking for a super detailed travel guide about when to visit, where to stay and what to expect, check out my Ultimate Guide to Visiting Neuschwanstein Castle!
+If you are looking for a super detailed travel guide about when to visit, where to stay and what to expect, check out my ultimate guide to visiting Neuschwanstein Castle!
 Looking for the best places to photograph Neuschwanstein Castle?
 Don’t worry, I got you covered too!
-Check out the Best Photoraphy Spots at Neuschwanstein Castle along with a detailed description about how to find them!
+Check out the best viewpoints at Neuschwanstein Castle along with a detailed description about how to find them!

 How to get to Neuschwanstein Castle from Munich

-Neuschwanstein Castle is one of the world’s most famous castles and definitely the most visited touristic spot in Germany.
+Neuschwanstein Castle is one of the most beautiful castles in Europe and definitely the most visited touristic spot in Germany.
 It is located near a little town called Hohenschwangau in South-Germany, close to the Austrian border.
 The castle itself is nested in the foot of the Bavarian Alps so a drop-dead gorgeous view is guaranteed!

 Unfortunately there are no direct flights to the area.
 If you plan to arrive by plane you need to fly either to Munich (Germany) or Innsbruck (Austria).
 Innsbruck is actually closer to Neuschwanstein Castle than Munich, although there is no public transportation available, your only option is to rent a car.
 However if you are planning to visit from Munich, you have all sort of options to choose from.
 Let’s see them one by one!